 He knew this wasn’t exactly true, he knew that the ex had drunkenly come onto her at a party and that nothing had actually happened.
 He knew this because he’d hacked into her phone looking for evidence to support this fight and because he knew and trusted her.
 But still, he had a job to do.
 A cold shiver ran down his spine as he could see the subtle shifts in her posture telling him that he’d taken the upper hand, which wasn’t exactly a win for him.
 He needed her to never want to see him again.

 “Just so typical you.
 Three drinks in and doesn’t matter what else happens as long as you’re having fun right.
 Was his cock as sweet as you remember?”

 Another low blow, another irrational blast to bring her back to angry, and another gash in his own soul as the shards of his breaking heart fell through it.
 Furious tears began rolling down her face as she stared at the men she couldn’t believe was the same man she’d spent almost every day with for the past few months.
-He mind began racing trying to find evidence of this character in anything he’d done before but came up short.
-Jeff studied her face trying to see where her thoughts were going and as the silence persisted shrugged his shoulders.
+Her mind began racing, trying to find evidence of this character in anything he’d done before but came up short.
+Jeff studied her face trying to see where her thoughts were going and as the silence persisted, he shrugged his shoulders.

 He pushed the volume up a notch in the hope to lead the argument into a screaming match, hoping that if he could get her to start yelling she’d get carried away and it worked.

 “Well, what?
 I’m not going to comment on how his cock tasted because nothing fucking happened!
 And fuck you for even thinking that of me!”

-Suddenly what was left of her wine hit Jeff in the face followed by an even louder burst of foul language and accusations.
+Suddenly what was left of her wine hit him in the face followed by an even louder burst of foul language and accusations.